CapitanAcGuy/Soulbound-Calculator/README.md

 - Weapon Damage (0-9)
 - Armor (0-9)

-I've added in a bunch of smaller stuff that I think users would be interested in as well.
-These include roll results with and without Focus, as well as an average damage referred to as "Final Expected Damage" which is currently based off 1000 sims.
+I've added in a bunch of smaller stuff that I think users would be interested in like roll results with and without Focus, as well as an average damage referred to as "Final Expected Damage" (based off 1000 sims).

 ## To Do 🛠️